 Workout: 8AM- 1:00PM (5-hour workout)

-Intra-workout Nutrition (carbohydrate/fluids): 10AM (after conditioning + first two events or first 3 events if conditioning at end of workout)
+Intra-workout Nutrition (carbohydrate/fluids): 9:30-10AM (after conditioning + first two events or first 3 events if conditioning is at the end of workout)

-Intra-workout Nutrition (carbohydrate/fluids): 12:00PM (smaller amount as compared to 10AM, help get the gymnast through the last hour of practice)
+Intra-workout Nutrition (carbohydrate/fluids): 11:30AM-12:00PM (smaller amount as compared to 10AM, help get the gymnast through the last hour of practice)

 1:00PM *Recovery snack (protein/carbohydrate): If you’re gymnast is hungry, didn’t have much for breakfast, or has a long commute home before a meal can be prepared and consumed.

-Lunch (Recovery meal): 1:30-2PM (let’s be realistic, some of you have a longer commute to and from the gym).
+Lunch (Recovery meal): 1:30-2PM (let’s be realistic time-wise, some of you have a longer commute to and from the gym).
 Use the moderate to high activity plate based on activity.